Village of Montgomery Water System

 The level presented represents the 90th percentile of the twenty sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th; percentile is equal to or greater than 90% of the lead values detected at your water system.
-In this case, twenty samples were collected at your water system and the 90th percentile value was of the third highest sample taken which was 5.2 ug/l.
-The action level for lead was exceeded at one of the sites tested.
-This home had been vacant prior to testing and should have been excluded from this round of testing.
+In this case, twenty samples were collected at your water system and the 90th percentile value was of the third highest sample taken which was 3.2 ug/l.
+The action level for lead was not exceeded at any of the sites tested.

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible.

 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.